deepsea-inria/pasl/pctl/README.md

 std::cout << "w = " << w << std::endl;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The input is then the following.
+The output is the following.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 w = { 0, 0, 1, 3, 6 }